The Employment Law Review: Czech Republic

-Termination with notice period or immediate termination are subject to consultation with trade unions, and trade unions members are subject to special protection (see Section XI).
-In the case of individual terminations, which do not fall under collective dismissal (see Section XIII.ii), the employer is not obliged to inform any state authorities.
-The employer has no obligation to provide a social plan or to offer any alternative employment to the affected employees.
+Dismissal with a notice period or immediate dismissal are subject to consultation with trade unions, and trade unions members are subject to special protection (see Section XI).
+In the case of individual dismissals that do not fall under collective dismissal (see Section XIII.ii), the employer is not obliged to inform any state authorities.
+The employer has no obligation to provide a social plan or to offer any alternative employment to affected employees.

-The termination notice must be in writing, delivered to the employee and stipulate the reasons for termination, except in the case of a termination during a trial period, when no reasons are required.
+The termination notice must be in writing and delivered to the employee.
+It must also state the reason or reasons for dismissal, except during a trial period, when no reasons are required.

-In respect of a standard termination notice, the employment terminates upon the expiry of the notice period.
-The standard notice period is two months; it can be longer if agreed in the employment contract and by both the employer and the employee.
+In respect of a standard termination notice, the employment terminates on expiry of the notice period.
+The standard notice period is two months; the employer and the employee can agree to a longer period, provided this is included within the employment contract.
 The notice period starts on the first day of the calendar month following the month in which the termination notice was delivered to the employee.
 Pay in lieu of the notice period is not permissible.
 Employment continues during the notice period but garden leave is often used, whereby employers release employees from their duty to work during the notice period.

-When an employee is dismissed for serious cause by an immediate termination, the employment is terminated with immediate effect.
-During the trial period, employment is terminated without a notice period, usually as of the day of delivery of the termination notice, unless the notice stipulates a later date within the trial period.
+When an employee is dismissed for serious cause by an immediate termination of their contract, the employment is terminated with immediate effect.
+During a trial period, employment can be terminated without a notice period, usually as of the day of delivery of the termination notice, unless the notice stipulates a later date within the trial period.

 Some groups of employees enjoy protection with respect to dismissal.
 The Labour Code introduced a special protection period during which the employment contracts of certain employees may not be terminated.
-This applies to employees who are pregnant, on maternity leave, or while employees are absent because of illness, serving a term in public office or on military exercises, among others.
+This applies to employees who are pregnant or on maternity leave, or while employees are absent because of illness, serving a term in public office or on military exercises, among other reasons.

-An employee is entitled to severance pay for termination with notice or by agreement in the event that the employer's undertaking, or a part of it, is closed down or relocated or if the employee becomes redundant.
-The amount of the severance pay depends on the length of the employment.
+An employee is entitled to severance pay if dismissed with notice or by agreement in the event that the employer's undertaking, or a part of it, is closed down or relocated, or if the employee's post becomes redundant.
+The amount of the severance pay depends on the length of employment.
 An employee is entitled to at least (1) the equivalent of his or her average monthly earnings if the length of service is less than one year, (2) twice his or her average monthly earnings if the length of service is at least one year but less than two years, or (3) three times his or her average monthly earnings if the length of service is two years or more.